A Maddox transformer undergoing startup procedures

 Are the startup conditions the same for transformers in colder climates?
 Do I need to warm up my transformer?

-Yes, colder climates merit more care at startup.
+Yes, colder climates require more care at startup.

 How Cold Is Too Cold?